 Federal law requires property owners in high-risk flood zones to purchase flood insurance through the National Flood Insurance Program (NFIP) as a condition of federally insured financing.
-The District Department of the Environment (DDOE) coordinates the District's participation in the NFIP, and works with the Federal Emergency Management Agency (FEMA) and District agencies on implementation.
-DDOE's floodplain management program has regulatory authority and also provides technical assistance to District property owners and other interested parties on issues such as the NFIP, floodplain management, flood insurance, floodplain development requirements, floodplain mapping, and flood mitigation.
+The Department of Energy & Environment (DOEE) coordinates the District's participation in the NFIP, and works with the Federal Emergency Management Agency (FEMA) and District agencies on implementation.
+DOEE's floodplain management program has regulatory authority and also provides technical assistance to District property owners and other interested parties on issues such as the NFIP, floodplain management, flood insurance, floodplain development requirements, floodplain mapping, and flood mitigation.
 See the Residential Stormwater and Flooding section for details.
 You may also want to directly view detailed flood zones in your area.

 FEMA was created to support citizens and first responders to help improve our nation’s capability to prepare for, respond to, and quickly recover from all types of hazards.
 FEMA coordinates the federal governments' role in assisting citizens during domestic disasters, including acts of terror.